 Are your kids learning fundamental movement skills in gym class?
 According to an article in The Globe and Mail, practicing these movements, such as throwing, dribbling, kicking, etc., for just 2 to 3 hours a week can reduce the risk of them getting injured during physical activity as adults.
 If you’ve ever thrown out your back after playing tennis, or sprained an ankle from landing the wrong way after a fall, you know that this is a pretty amazing gift that we can give our children.

-The best way to get kids practicing these skills is to make it fun and the article features some great suggestions from AfL contributor, Dr. Dean Kriellaars.
+The best way to get kids practicing these skills is to make it fun and the article features some great suggestions from AfL contributor Dr. Dean Kriellaars.
+You may also purchase footwear with the right foot orthotics to help prevent foot injuries.

 Journalist Kate Hammer writes: “Instead of teaching kids to throw a baseball, for example, Dr. Kriellaars suggests giving them a pile of bean bags and asking them to fill a barrel as quickly as they can.
 Instead of coaching them on how to kick a soccer ball, he suggests tying kids together, as in a three-legged race, and having them work together to move a ball through a maze of obstacles.”